gsloan2/RecipeApplication/README.md

 - **Step-by-Step Instructions**: Users can add instructions for each recipe.
 - **Importing Recipes**: Users can import recipes to their recipe book from major recipe sites.
 - **Database Integration**: Uses SQLite for efficient data storage and retrieval.
-- ##TODO - **Add Search Functionality**: A search feature to find recipes based on ingredients, categories, or recipe names.
-- ##TODO - **Add Tests**: A testing suite to ensure the program works across a variety of inputs.
+- **Search Functionality**: Allows a user to search their recipes for certain ingredients

 ## Installation